Manfred Stern: "General Kléber" and the Spanish Civil War

 Stern arrived in Spain on a hot day in September 1936, disguised inappropriately as a "furrier."
 He adopted the name of one of Napoleon's generals, Jean-Baptiste Kléber, and posed as an Austrian-born Canadian citizen.
 He served as a military advisor to the International Brigades against Franco's rebel army.

 During the Battle of Madrid in November 1936, he led the 3,000 member XI International Brigade.
 At a time when it appeared all was lost —the Republican government of Largo Caballero had already abandoned the capital— the arrival of Kléber and the International Brigade boosted the morale of Madrid's Republican defenders when the loyalist troops fought from street to street and held the line at Casa de Campo, repulsing the Nationalists.
 Soviet propaganda broadcast the 'Victory over Fascism' throughout the world and —despite General Miaja's and General Vicente Rojo's crucial role— heralded General Kléber as the "Savior of Madrid".

 The New York Times correspondent Herbert Matthews interviewed Stern shortly after the battle.
 "Listening to General Kléber," he wrote, "one gets the impression of great dynamic force.
 He is a character possibly destined to play a great part in the troubled years which face the world...
 In thinking about him it is hard not to ponder on the ironical fact that Hitler is not the only native of Austria who is playing a great part in the Spanish Civil War."

 In 1937 he led the newly established 45th Division, but a leadership dispute caused Kléber to be replaced by Hans Kahle as leader of the Republican Infantry division.
-Even so, Stern remained in Spain as liaison agent with the Republican Government and still enjoyed military prestige among Spanish Communist Party members.
+Even so, Stern remained in Spain as liaison agent with the Republican Government and still enjoyed military prestige among members of the Communist Party of Spain.
 He left Spain when the International Brigades were withdrawn in October 1938.

 Recall to Moscow, imprisonment, and death

 The NKVD chief in Spain, Alexander Orlov, knew that Stern's recall meant certain imprisonment and death because in Moscow Joseph Stalin and Nikolai Yezhov were busy purging the Red Army.
 He offered to employ Stern as a member of the NKVD.
 While awaiting orders, Stern spent his final months in Spain relaxing at a small orange plantation and entertaining his young Spanish mistress.
 Kliment Voroshilov denied his transfer and ordered his return to Moscow.

 In May 1939 a Military Collegium condemned Stern to fifteen years of hard labor.
 He became a nonperson.
 His name was deliberately withheld from official Soviet histories of the Spanish Civil War.
-The remaining years of his life were spent in the Gulag and he died of exhaustion at a labor camp in Sosnovka on February 18, 1954.
+The remaining years of his life were spent in the Gulag and he died of exhaustion at the Ozerlag labor camp on February 18, 1954.